damiano/canvastools/canvas2sparklus/README.md

 where:
 - `my_access_token.txt`: Text file including your Canvas API access token.
 - `GROUP_SET_ID`: Group set ID from which you want to extract the groups.
 You can find the Group Set ID in the Canvas URL of the group set.
-- `students.txt`: Output file.
+- `groups.txt`: Output file.
 This is the file with the groups you would upload to SPARKPLUS.

 # Canvas API Documentation